Siemens SIMATIC S7-1500 CPU Family

 Prerequisites

-remotely exploitableno authentication requiredlow complexityactively exploited (KEV)extremely high EPSS score (94.5%)no patch availableaffects safety-critical systemsmultiple memory safety and input validation flaws
+remotely exploitableno authentication requiredlow complexityactively exploited (KEV)high EPSS score (94.4%)no patch availableaffects safety systems

 Exploitability